PyVRP/PyVRP/docs/source/setup/getting_help.rst

 Submitting a feature request
 ----------------------------

-Please first browse the existing issues and discussions to see if your feature has already been requested.
+Please first browse the existing issues and discussions in the GitHub repository to see if your feature has already been requested.
 If it has not, please open a new issue in the repository, using the "Feature request" template.